 Day 5: Spoil Each Other

-Treat your number one friend to a day at the doggy spa, The Dog’s Paw.
+Treat your number one friend to a day at the Mountain Dog Spa.
 And treat yourself too!
 Were you actually going to let him be the only one who gets pampered on this trip?
 After all, you’ve been right by his side throughout the same activities, and let’s be honest, you probably have a similar amount of dirt and grime goin’ on.
 Head to Alpenglow Massage in The Village at Winter Park Resort, book the full hour (now is not the time to skimp), and let the professional masseuse knead it all away.

 Afternoon: Goodbye Over Berthoud Pass

-As you head out of town, you’ll inevitably drive over Berthoud Pass, a beautiful, nature-filled drive in the summer.
-The pass is actually loaded with hiking trails that so many people miss as they come in and out.
+As you head out of town, you’ll inevitably drive over Berthoud Pass.
+In winter, bring your uphill gear for some A+ backcountry riding, or check out the long list of hiking trails in the summer.
 We recommend pulling over at the warming hut located at the top of Berthoud Pass, and simply taking in the sights.
 You can hike the old ski resort hill, wander around the old base area, and even hit the restroom before heading home.

 Do you have a pup that could use a little mountain adventure just as much as you?
 Let your furry best friend tag along to add a little bark to Winter Park!